Projective simulation with generalization: Results

-To illustrate the fundamental difference in performance between the basic- and the enhanced-PS model we consider their asymptotic efficiencies.
+To illustrate the fundamental difference in performance between the basic PS and the PS with generalization we consider their asymptotic efficiencies.
 As explained above, the basic PS agent can only be successful with probability $1/n$.
-To see that the enhanced PS agent can do better, we take a closer look on the (arrow, $\#$) clips.
+To see that the PS agent with generalization can do better, we take a closer look on the (arrow, $\#$) clips.
 These clips will, eventually, have very strong edges to the correct action clip.
 In fact, in the case of zero damping ($\gamma=0$) we consider here, the $h$-values of these edges will tend to infinity with time, implying that once an (arrow, $\#$) clip is hit, the probability to hop to the correct action clip becomes unity.
-This is illustrated for the left-arrow case in Fig.~\ref{fig:NewColorAsymptotics}.
+This is illustrated for the left-arrow case in Fig.~\ref{fig:Fig6}(a).

 At each time step, the agent is confronted with a certain colored arrow.
 The corresponding new percept clip is created and a random walk on the network begins.
-To determine the exact asymptotic efficiency of the enhanced PS agent, we should consider two possibilities: Either the wildcard corresponding clip (arrow, $\#$) is hit, or it is not.
+To determine the exact asymptotic performance of the PS agent with generalization, we should consider two possibilities: Either the wildcard corresponding clip (arrow, $\#$) is hit, or it is not.
 In the first case, which occurs with probability $p=1/(n+2)$, the excitation will hop to the correct action with unit probability and the agent will be rewarded.
-In the second case, no action is preferred over the others and the correct action will be reached with probability $1/n$.\footnote{It is possible that an edge from the full wildcard clip ($\#$, $\#$) to some action clip was previously rewarded, yet when averaging over all agents we still get an averaged success probability of $1/n$.} Overall, the efficiency of the enhanced PS agents is thus given by:
+In the second case, no action is preferred over the others and the correct action will be reached with probability $1/n$.
+It is possible that an edge from the full wildcard clip ($\#$, $\#$) to some action clip was previously rewarded, yet when averaging over all agents we still get an averaged success probability of $1/n$.
+Overall, the performance of the PS agent with generalization is thus given by:

 which is independent of the precise value of the reward $\lambda$ (as long as it is a positive constant).
+Recall that $n>1$ in the considered environment.